superalex/customer-journey/README.md

 Requirements: Taiga, Postgres, Meteor

 This app provides a board to visualize a customer journey.
-Each column represents a touchpoint
+Each column represents a touchpoint and can be populated with User Strories from Taiga.